With above-average assets, you require above-average family wealth management. #ProsperityFinancialGroup

 - Some tax benefits so as many of your dollars go towards your heirs’ education, and not Uncle Sam

 You can find all of these things in a 529 Plan.
-Here are some of the key features:
+Here are some key features:

 - Minimizing taxes, court costs, and unnecessary legal fees